noenomblot/ADA_P3-jekyll/_includes/intercluster.md

 A very different picture emerges when politics intersects with sports.
 Examining interactions around the 2015 Super Bowl shows remarkable stability.
 Posting behavior remains consistent before and after the event, and hyperlink exchange does not display any sustained change.

 Despite their shared visibility in public life, political and sports communities largely operate in parallel.
 Major sporting events generate intense internal engagement, yet they do not meaningfully cross into political discussion in a lasting way.
-This pairing illustrates **parallel coexistence** — two communities occupying the same platform, reacting to the world independently, and rarely influencing one another.
+This pairing illustrates **parallel coexistence**.
+Two communities occupying the same platform, reacting to the world independently, and rarely influencing one another.

 <figure id="fig-plot-politics-sports-election">
   <div class="plotly-embed-long">